7 Ayurvedic Smoothie Recipes by Body Type

 - 1 teaspoon raw honey (added after blending)

-Method: Blend berries, water, and spices.
-Cool slightly, then stir in honey and flaxseed.
+Method: Blend berries, water, spices.
+Cool slightly.
+Stir in honey and flaxseed.

-Why it works: Berries are among the lighter fruits, and the warming spice blend stimulates Kapha's slow metabolism.
+Why it works: Berries are among the lighter fruits.
+The warming spice blend wakes up Kapha's slow metabolism.
 Flaxseed adds fibre without heaviness.

 Tridoshic Smoothie (Balancing for All Types)